 - Recommend AWS Reserved Instance (RI) purchases based on actual usage and consumption

-Apptio® Cloud Cost Management provides IT leaders with real-time clarity into total public cloud spending to drive accountability for cloud consumption, optimize purchase decisions, and more efficiently utilize public cloud resources.
+Apptio® Cloud Business Management provides IT leaders with real-time clarity into total public cloud spending to drive accountability for cloud consumption, optimize purchase decisions, and more efficiently utilize public cloud resources.

 - Understand costs and usage to avoid surprises and drive accountability

 - Manage consumption by infra, app, and business units to make better decisions